Descanonge/fronts-toolbox/docs/algorithms/canny.rst

    image gradient magnitude.

 Strong edges are all kept.
 Weak edges are kept only if the are recursively 8-connected to a strong edge.
-Meaning any weak edge that have a strong edge in at least one of its 8 closest neighbor is kept and now-considered as a strong edge (so weak edges connected to it will be kept as well).
+Meaning any weak edge that has a strong edge in at least one of its 8 closest neighbors is kept and now-considered as a strong edge (so weak edges connected to it will be kept as well etc.).

 This step may make sense in the context of image processing, but not so much when detecting oceanic fronts.
 For that reason, it is possible to omit that step by passing ``hysteresis=False``.
-In this case, both weak and strong edges are returned.
+In this case, both weak and strong edges are kept.

 .. important::